oracle-livelabs/oci-core/oci-fullstackdrs/drpg-create-add-members/drpg-create-add-members-ocw24.md

     It will show various resource types and select **Autonomous Database**
     ![drpg resource type](./images/phoenix-resource-new-members.png)

     Select the Database in your compartment; it will have **MushopDB-XXXXX**.

+    Default option for standby type of DR Drill is "Refreshable clone", so we will select this.

     Verify it and hit add.
 Make sure to check the box **"I understand that all existing plans will be deleted"**

     ![drpg add atp](./images/phoenix-atp-add-new.png)